CodeWizard6/Pen-testing-blog/_Active-Directory/Escape.md

 ![Logging into SQL server with found credentials](/Pen-testing-blog/assets/images/1__ttq4PJUR__tjR5BgIfsXJ4A.png "Figure 10 - Logging into SQL server with found credentials")

 I begin by checking which users have access to run OS level commands with **xp_cmdshell** and whether I am currently logged in with elevated **sysadmin** privileges at the SQL server level.
-As Figure 10 below shows, I am dont have sufficient access to run xp_cmdshell command nor do I have sysadmin privileges on the SQL server.
+As Figure 11 below shows, I dont have sufficient access to run xp_cmdshell command nor do I have sysadmin privileges on the SQL server.

 ![Inadequate permissions on SQL server](/Pen-testing-blog/assets/images/1______rvrzc4Qx7AK1x0KQx6fA.png "Figure 11 - Inadequate permissions on SQL server for cmdshell and not a sysadmin")

 ### Obtaining net NTLMv2 hash of the AD account running SQL Server

 As I can’t do much on SQL server, I next attempt to steal the net-NTLMv2 hash of the AD account running MS SQL Server and cracking it offline so I can login to domain with such account.
-I kconfigure the native **Responder** tool in Kali Linux to listen on the VPN network interface used to connect to the HackTheBox server as shown in Figure 11 below.
+I configure the native **Responder** tool in Kali Linux to listen on the VPN network interface used to connect to the HackTheBox server as shown in Figure 12 below.
 Explanation of syntax:

 * -I — Specify the interface for Responder to listen for event on.

 ![Configuring Responder tool to intercept NTLMv2 hash for svc_sql account](/Pen-testing-blog/assets/images/1__FbR5IMD6rtQQ4XhG7a4rVA.png "Figure 12 - Configuring Responder tool to intercept NTLMv2 hash for svc_sql account")

-Upon forcing the SQL server to lookup an arbitrary file share on my Kali Linux machine, Responder tool intercepted the net-NTLMv2 hash of the AD account running SQL server per Figure 12 below. **While I used “my/_share” for the file share name, any value can be used**.
+Upon forcing the SQL server to lookup an arbitrary file share on my Kali Linux machine, Responder tool intercepted the net-NTLMv2 hash of the AD account running SQL server per Figure 13 below. **While I used “my_share” for the file share name, any value can be used**.

 ![Responder interception of te NTLMv2 hash for AD account svc_SQL](/Pen-testing-blog/assets/images/1__HJwxvSIL9HfvzaG5RTH4Qg.png "Figure 13 - Responder interception of te NTLMv2 hash for AD account svc_SQL")

 ### Cracking the net NTLMv2 hash to obtain plaintext password

 As I now have the net NTLMv2 hash, I use the native **Hashcat** tool in Kali Linux to crack the hash and obtain the plaintext password of the AD account running MS SQL Server.
-The input syntax is shown in Figure 13 below.
-The hash was successfully cracked to reveal the plaintext password for the **sql_svc** AD domain account per Figure 14 below.
+The input syntax is shown in Figure 14 below.
+The hash was successfully cracked to reveal the plaintext password for the **sql_svc** AD domain account per Figure 15 below.
 Explanation of syntax:

 * -a — Specify the attack type — Choose 0 for a straight or dictionary attack
 * -m — Specify the hash type — Choose 5600 for net NTLMv2 hash
-* /usr/share/wordlists/rockyou.txt — Specify the wordlist to use
+* usr/share/wordlists/rockyou.txt — Specify the wordlist to use
 * -o — Specify the output file where the plain text password will be stored

 ```bash